This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small sauce pot heat the cranberries, sugar, and apple cider over medium-high heat until the cranberries pop.
+• In a small saucepan, heat the cranberries, sugars, and apple cider over medium-high heat until the sauce boils and the cranberries pop.

 • Add the remaining ingredients and simmer for 30 minutes.
-Remove the star anise.
-You could stop cooking it at this point but I like to cook my cranberry sauce at least an hour.
+Remove the star anise and cardamom pods.
+You could stop cooking it at this point but I like to cook my cranberry sauce for at least an hour.

-• After an additional 30 minutes remove your cardamom pods (make sure you get them all!!) and allow to cool or serve warm.
+• After simmering for an additional 30 minutes, allow to cool or serve warm.

 Notes